docker/docs/_includes/kubernetes-mac-win.md

   {% capture min-version %}{{ product }} 17.12 CE Edge{% endcapture %}

   {% capture version-caveat %}
-**Kubernetes is only available in Docker for Mac 17.12 CE Edge.** Kubernetes support is not included in Docker for Mac 17.12 CE Stable.
+**Kubernetes is only available in {{ min-version }} and higher, on the Edge channel.** Kubernetes support is not included in Docker for Mac Stable releases.
   {% endcapture %}

   {% capture local-kubectl-warning %}